Leah1977/LSH_Electricians_MS1/README.md

 Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.

 Thanks also to support from the Slack Community.

+Thanks also to the support of my husband and family supporting me through this project and providing invaluable feedback.